Pasi paruppu sambar | Moong dal Sambar

 Sambar is one of the most popular traditional south Indian dishes.
 A good amount of protein, and vegetables, blended with flavorful tiffin sambhar powder - makes it not only healthy & nutritious but also tastes delicious.
 Tiffin sambar variety is usually prepared with pasi paruppu.

-As I mentioned in my Tiffin sambhar post, usually we add tomatoes for tiffin sambar.
+As I mentioned in my Tiffin sambhar post, usually we add tomatoes to tiffin sambar.
 For lactating moms, we try to avoid tomatoes.
 For easy digestion, moong dal is used for everyday cooking.
-I have used little tamarind for sourness. https://youtube.com/playlist?list=PL3zYDDQHDMSt4djBfs3_IN5VlEXr9OEkf
+I have used a little tamarind for sourness. https://youtube.com/playlist?list=PL3zYDDQHDMSt4djBfs3_IN5VlEXr9OEkf

 Can I skip soaking dal?